My Al Capone Museum | home

-The Myth: Why bother with a supposed small batch company when Al Capone had tons of the best shipped in from Canada.
-Brands such as Canadian Club, Old Log Cabin Bourbon.
-There is no proof whatsoever that Al ever drank the supposed Templeton brand.
-If this is true then I want to see the concrete proof.
-Probably just a marketing ploy on behalf of the company that recently associated themselves with a Capone relative.
-They got the person to say this was true and now it's sadly believed by so many out there, even by some authors and historians.
-Thank-you there are some level headed people such as the one quoted from a Demoines Register news story for July 31, 2012.
+Another invented myth!
+There is no proof whatsoever that Al ever drank whiskey, let alone the Templeton brand.
+If this is true, then I want to see the concrete proof of Al saying it in print or holding the brand in his hand!
+This is just a marketing ploy on behalf of the company that associated themselves with a Capone relative.
+They got the relative to say this was true for some sort of renumeration, and now it's sadly believed by so many out there as fact, even by some authors and historians!

-The plain reality is that Alcatraz was not kind to Capone and he had no pull whatsoever there.
+The plain reality is that Alcatraz was not kind to Capone and he had no pull once there.

 Templeton Rye label with wild Capone reference of having whiskey in his cell.